+- 7.12.
 Neighbourhood plans can allocate residential development sites to help meet a local need and to contribute to a housing requirement.
-Plans which choose to do this receive additional powers - the Plan will remain active if it allocates a site for residential development in circumstances where Bassetlaw falls below its required land supply over a 5-year period.
+Plans which choose to do this receive additional powers the Plan will remain active if it allocates a site for residential development in circumstances where Bassetlaw falls below its required land supply over a 5-year period. - 7.13.
 Although there is no specific housing target for the Neighbourhood Area, this Neighbourhood Plan has undertaken a comprehensive assessment of potential residential development sites and taken a positive approach to securing sustainable development and to help meet a local need.
-The Housing Needs Assessment is attached at Appendix 2.
+The Housing Needs Assessment, undertaken in 2022, is attached at Appendix 2.
 The process undertaken, together with the report, revealed that there are no suitable sites for residential development in the Neighbourhood Area.